QuERC(us), The Body Electrome

 Catalogue essay commissioned by Fridman Gallery, NYC, on the occasion of Ramakrishnan’s solo presentation at the Singapore Art Fair

 What first captivated me in Sahana Ramakrishnan’s paintings was her representation of animals.
-Some of her works depict animals with humans, while others replace humans with animals.
+Some of her works depict animals with humans, others replace humans with animals.
 Many more show animals and humans in speculative, hybrid, and fragmentary forms.
-There is no hierarchy amongst these personae, all of whom embody consciousness and agency.
-Ramakrishnan’s body of work comprises a dynamic and mutable “ecology of selves.”
-This phrase is borrowed from anthropologist Eduardo Kohn, whose book How Forests Think (2013), based on several years of fieldwork with the Runa people of the Ecuadorian Amazon, questions what Kohn terms “our central assumptions about what it means to be human—and thus distinct from all other life forms.”
-Ramakrishnan’s paintings, too, seed important dreams about the evolution of a multispecies personhood.
+There is no hierarchy of species amongst these personae, all of whom embody consciousness and agency.
+Ramakrishnan’s work comprises a dynamic and mutable “ecology of selves.”
+This phrase is borrowed from anthropologist Eduardo Kohn, whose book How Forests Think (2013), based on years of fieldwork with the Runa people of the Ecuadorian Amazon, questions what Kohn calls “our central assumptions about what it means to be human—and thus distinct from all other life forms.”
+Ramakrishnan’s paintings, too, seed important dreams about the evolution of a multispecies sense of personhood.

 Two house crows look keenly back at us in the portrait One Red Blood (2024).
 One of them pinches the tail of a dangling pink rat in its beak, and even the poor rodent is possessed of a pitiful charisma.
 Around the birds’ feet glides a horde of garden snails, each one jewel-like in its detail.
 Humans are found here too, in the interlocking arms and clasped hands that encircle the edge of the painting.
 As is often the case with Ramakrishnan’s work, the human form plays a supporting role here, holding together the picture plane for other worthy protagonists.